Understanding Knee Pain: Causes, Treatment, and Prevention

 Treatment Options for Knee Pain:

-Rest and Self-Care: In many cases, knee pain can be managed with rest, elevation, and applying ice or heat packs to reduce swelling and inflammation.
-Avoiding activities that worsen the pain allows the knee to heal.
+• Rest and Self-Care: In many cases, knee pain can be managed with rest, elevation, and applying ice or heat packs to reduce swelling and inflammation.
+Also actively avoiding activities that worsen the pain allows the knee to heal.

 Preventing Knee Pain: